Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Implications for Thermalization

 \subsubsection{Sufficient Conditions}

 For singlets of any local algebra to be referred to as QMBS, we also require that the decomposition of Eq.~(\ref{eq:Hilbertdecomp}) corresponds to that of Eq.~(\ref{eq:scarfactorize}), i.e., we require the existence of a ``large" thermal block that spans most of the Hilbert space.
-This can be made more precise as follows.
-To check whether a given state is a QMBS (of some Hamiltonian), we focus on the local algebra generated by the multiple local operators reconstructed from that state using procedures such as the correlation matrix method~\cite{qi2019determininglocal}; the QMBS state is one of the singlets of this algebra by construction.
-We also require that the reconstruction procedure searches over only strictly local or extensive local operators with range up to some fixed $r_{\max}$ independent of the system size $L$ (while the algebra generated by these ``parent operators" can have operators of arbitrary range); allowing arbitrary $r_{\max}$ would trivially yield the full algebra of ket-bra operators formed from states orthogonal to the given state.
-The existence of the ``thermal" block of Eq.~(\ref{eq:scarfactorize}) is equivalent to requiring that the decomposition of Eq.~(\ref{eq:Hilbertdecomp}) for this local algebra has a ``large" irreducible representation, i.e., one of the $D_\lambda$'s scales with the Hilbert space dimension $\dim(\mH)$.
-One natural possibility is to require $\max_\lambda D_\lambda = \dim(\mH) - \mathcal{O}(L^p)$, which is satisfied by the tower examples of QMBS discussed in this work, or more generally we can require
+This condition can be made more precise by studying the local algebra generated by the multiple local operators reconstructed from that state using procedures such as the correlation matrix methods~\cite{chertkov2018computational, qi2019determininglocal}; the QMBS state is one of the singlets of this algebra by construction.\footnote{Since we are interested in reconstructing a locally generated algebra, we require reconstruction procedures to search only over (strictly or extensive) local operators with a maximum range $r_{\max}$ independent of the system size $L$.} Since the existence of the ``thermal" block of Eq.~(\ref{eq:scarfactorize}) is equivalent to requiring that the decomposition of Eq.~(\ref{eq:Hilbertdecomp}) for this local algebra has a ``large" irreducible representation, we arrive at the following sufficient condition for QMBS. \begin{condition} Any state can be made a QMBS eigenstate of some Hamiltonian if the dimensions $\{D_\lambda\}$ of the irreducible representations of its ``parent algebra" (algebra generated by all the bounded-range strictly local and extensive local operators that have the state as an eigenstate) satisfy